LinkupPlatform/python-mcp-server/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
-Feel free to open an issue first to discuss what you’d like to change.
+Feel free to open an issue first to discuss what you’d like to see improved.

 ## 📚 Resources